ucb-ee290c/fa18-ble/doc/pa_chain.md

 ```
 PROGRAMS = pa
 ```
+* Then type `make` in the tests folder to generate the .riscv file corresponding to the pa.c code.

 * Go back to folder `fa18-ble/verisim` and type `make debug` to apply the TestHarness and create the executable for the C tester file.
 * The last step is to type
 ```